 As an example: One of my strongest desires for our farm was to have wool sheep.
 As a weaver, it was natural that I would want to learn to spin.
 My research on sheep helped me to understand the impracticality of raising wool sheep in the south.
 (I think my budget broke down and cried when it thought it would have to produce enough money to build an air-conditioned barn for the summers).

 But just because you find one aspect of your dream impractical, doesn’t mean you can’t adjust.
-I still can learn to spin.
-Once my yarn is spun, I can still market it.
-The only hold up now is I just need to purchase a wheel and order my fleece.
-I haven’t given up on a portion of my dream – I just made a few adjustments.
+I still can learn to spin, weave, and do other crafts with fiber.
+This doesn’t mean I haven’t given up on a portion of my dream – I just made a few adjustments.

 The Cosmetics Case